 Snow blowers are becoming more and more popular in regions that get heavy snowfall.
 Some people are using them even if they don’t get much snow simply just for the convenience factor.
 Others are wanting to save their back from having to shovel the snow.

-If you have a snow shovel, you may want to start using a snow blower to save you time and give your back a break throughout winter.
+If you have an electric snow shovel, you may want to start using a snow blower to save you time and give your back a break throughout winter.